ValterKasper/space-app/README.md

 ### Getting started

 - Server for app isn't currently running publicly.
-App should works even without server, when is build with parameter `use_fake_reponse_api=true` in the `gradle.properiets`.
+App should work even without server, when is build with parameter `use_fake_reponse_api=true` in the `gradle.properiets`.
 In this case the response is generated from static JSON from the assets.

 #### Gradle tasks